adnankhaliq740/PIAIC-CNC-Assignments/README.md

 note:
-i did these exercises on mobile so there maybe problem of responsiveness on pc
+i did these exercises on mobile so there maybe an issue of screen responsiveness on pc